 Over 50 diseases are attributed to bird droppings ranging from allergies to E. coli to salmonella.
 The bacteria can contaminate unprocessed grain and processed food, and pigeon droppings also carry several viral encephalitic diseases.

 If that doesn’t gross you out, consider that many of the parasitic mites associated with pigeons also bite humans.
-A bird’s nest is not a clean environment and in addition to the blood-feeding insects mentioned earlier, house flies and blow flies like to call them home.
+A bird’s nest is not a clean environment.
+In addition to the blood-feeding insects mentioned earlier, house flies and blow flies like to call them home.
 Do you still want to feed the pigeons at the park?

 In addition to the serious health issues nuisance birds cause, their presence can deal a blow to the structural integrity of a building.
 Consider the following: